Accountants bill for their services in a number of different ways. But are you getting…

 This is usually a startup’s first piece of work regarding tax and accounting for their ESOP.
 When determining the exercise price for the ESOP Offer & Plan documents, the lawyer will often ask you about its value.

 The exercise price is the amount payable by the employee to convert the options into shares.
 This is often a figure that many advisors will advise to put a negligible value – after all most employees wouldn’t be in the market to purchase until there is a liquidity event (company sale or listing) to help reimburse the employee with cash to first exercise the options.

 It is important to note that choosing a negligible value for the exercise price isn’t a given.
-The startup concession criteria in s83A ITAA 1997 and via ESS 2015/1 must often be passed to allow a negligible valuation – based on effectively the net asset value of the shares of the company.
+The startup concession criteria in s83A ITAA 1997 and via ESS 2015/1 must often be passed to allow a negligible valuation for tax regarding the shares of the company – based on effectively the net asset value of the balance sheet.

 With the help of a seasoned ESOP tax advisor, you can evaluate whether your venture meets the numerous criteria for the startup concession and calculate a value of the ESOP for tax purposes (via ESS 2015/1).

 So you now have an ESOP plan running and incentivising “buy-in” from your staff.
 Now comes around end of tax year time and you have to account for the value of the option plans on your balance sheet.
 Amongst bootstrapped founders this is often a forgotten exercise, but when there are other sophisticated stakeholders onboard (such as when a VC requests a statutory declaration from founders on the state of the accounts) that’s when its necessary to get proper figures included for the options.